SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 As an alternative, you can provide a :newTerm:`default property value` as part of the property's declaration.

+If a property always takes the same initial value, you should provide a default value as part of the property's declaration, rather than setting its value within an initializer.
+The end result is the same,
+but the use of a default value ties the property's initialization more closely to its declaration, and makes for shorter, clearer initializers.
+It also enables you to infer the type of the property from its default value.
+Finally, it makes it easier for you to take advantage of default initializers and initializer inheritance, as described later in this chapter.

-The ``Fahrenheit`` example can be written in a simpler form by providing a default value at the point that the property is declared:
+The ``Fahrenheit`` structure from above can be written in a simpler form by providing a default value for its ``temperature`` property at the point that the property is declared:

 .. testcode:: fahrenheitDefault

    -> struct Fahrenheit {
          var temperature = 32.0
       }

-If a property should always take the same initial value, you should always provide a default value as part of the property declaration, rather than setting its value within an initializer.
-The end result is the same,
-but the use of a default value ties the property's initialization more closely to its declaration, and makes for shorter, clearer initializers.
-It also enables you to infer the type of the property from its default value, as shown here.
-Finally, it makes it easier for you to take advantage of default initializers and initializer inheritance, as described later in this chapter.

 .. note::
    When you assign a default value to a stored property,